 The Case for Using WordPress Post Formats to Encourage More Blogging

 Custom post types – these aren’t technically built into an out-of-the-box installation of WordPress, but they are readily available if you know a bit of code or can weasel your way around a plugin, like the popular Types or Pods plugins.
 Sometimes, they are also built into themes.

 Custom post types should be used when you need to organize information separate from ‘regular’ posts and pages in WordPress.
 For example, if you want to section off your team member bios, or your portfolio items.
 They help organize your back end, and usually feed multiple posts onto a page or single URL.
 Some plugins create them automatically.
-Two of my favorite plugins that utilize custom post types are the Meet My Team plugin and the FAQ Manager (not updated, but still works for me).
+Two of my favorite plugins that utilize custom post types are the Meet My Team plugin and the FAQ Manager (not updated, so maybe look into these FAQ plugins).

 Smashing Magazine wrote a guide to using custom post types here:

 Creating Custom Post Types In WordPress